Oversight in Credit CARD Act could cost you money

 The CARD Act changed payment allocation rules by requiring that credit card companies get started consumers’ payments to the balance with the highest APR first, thereby paying down their most expensive debt as quickly as possible.
 However, in the final draft of the bill, the language was changed to say only payments above the minimum should be applied to the balance with the highest APR first.
 The minimum payment amount is still applied to the lowest APR first, which means extra costs for consumers and extra profits for credit card companies.

 The Bill Was Changed Unfavorably In Committee

 Senator Dodd introduced a bill on Feb.
-11, 2009 (S.414) that proposed a payment allocation method that would apply the consumer’s entire payment to the balance with the highest APR first.
-However, during negotiations in the committee process, the committee reported an amended bill that changed the rule to only apply to payments above the minimum to the highest APR first.
+11, 2009 (S.414) that proposed a payment allocation method that would get started the consumer’s entire payment to the balance with the highest APR first.
+However, during negotiations in the committee process, the committee reported an amended bill that changed the rule to only get started to payments above the minimum to the highest APR first.

 How this affects consumers